Fleli/TDT4100-Prosjekt/src/main/java/Project/VirtualMachine/InstructionSet.md

 OpCode  Instruction     Description             Clarification ––––––––––––––––––—––––––––––––––––––––––––––––––––––––––––––––––––––––––—–––––––––––––––––––––––––––––––––––––––––––––––––––––––––––
-0       END             Exit program            End program normally (exit code 0) 1       PRINT           Print specified string  Read chars from heap, starting at operand, until 0.
+0       END             Exit program            End program normally (exit code 0) 1       PRINT           Print specified string  Read chars from heap, starting at top of stack (popped), until 0 2       NEWVAR          New Variable            Push the value 0 (default for int) to the stack, "creating" a new variable.
--> Operand:     int* stringLocationInHeap
-2       NEWVAR          New Variable            Push the value 0 (default for int) to the stack, "creating" a new variable.
 3       PUSHFRAME       Push frame to stack     Push a new frame to the stack, used for function calls/new blocks.
 4       POPFRAME        Pop frame from stack    Remove the most local frame from the stack, used for function returns